-PRACTICE STANDARD 7 CONSERVATOR
+PRACTICE STANDARD 7 Conservator

-STANDARD 7.1 The Conservator shall comply with all statutory requirements.
+STANDARD 7.1: The Conservator shall comply with all statutory requirements.
 These requirements include:

-- Post and maintain a surety bond pursuant to the appointment order or other requirements set by the Court. - Complete all required appraisals and file inventories of personal property owned by the ward at the time of the appointment. - Record Letters of Conservatorship with the District of Columbia Recorder of Deeds. - Marshall all assets of the ward. - Develop the Conservatorship Plan and file timely with the Court.
+- Post and maintain a surety bond pursuant to the appointment order or other requirements set by the Court. - Complete all required appraisals and inventories of personal property owned by the ward at the time of the appointment. - File Letters of Conservatorship with the District of Columbia Recorder of Deeds. - Marshall all assets of the ward. - Develop the conservatorship plan and file timely with the Court.

-D.C.
+AUTHORITY: D.C.
 CODE § 21-2056 ET SEQ.